dfuchslin/midpixels/README.md

 # MID pixels

 A custom 5x7 pixel font comprising all the characters and symbols displayed on the BMW Multi Information Display (MID) on E38 and E39 models.
-The characters might also be in use on other I-BUS LCD displays (instrument cluster, radio, etc).
-The character set is custom and matches the ASCII character set from characters 32 to 125.
+The characters are probably also in use on other IBUS LCD displays (instrument cluster, radio, etc).
+The character set matches the ASCII character set from characters 32 to 125 (A-Z, numbers, punctuation, etc).
 Above code point 125, the character set is custom and very specific to the symbols needed for displaying system controls such as volume, arrows, bars, and various symbols.
-Two of the used code points (127 and 173) are control characters that do not display in a font (delete and soft-hyphen, respectively), so I have remapped those two symbols to other code points in the font.
+Three of those upper code points (127, 160, and 173) are characters that do not display nicely in a font (control characters such as delete and soft-hyphen), so I have remapped those symbols to other code points in the font.
 Otherwise, the code points are the same for IBUS usage and in the font.

 <!--<picture>
   <source media="(prefers-color-scheme: dark)" srcset="./assets/sample-dark.png">